 Growing papaya from seed is the easiest and most successful way to get started.
-And of course it's also the cheapest.
+Of course it's also the cheapest.
 You can grow papayas using seed from shop bought papayas.

 However, the papaya can be a finicky plant...
-Papayas are easy to grow, but not necessarily so easy to keep alive and get good fruit from.
+Papayas are easy to grow but not necessarily so easy to keep alive for long and to get good fruit from.

 Papaya originated in the lowland tropics of South America, but today you find papayas growing everywhere in the tropics and subtropics.
 It often grows wild, and every tropical food garden has several papaya trees.